SwapCodesDev/skopeo/README.md

-# Xcrape - Visual Web Scraper & Code Generator
+# Skopeo - Visual Web Scraper & Code Generator

 A visual tool to help developers generate web scraping code (Python/BeautifulSoup or Selenium) by simply pointing and clicking on a target webpage.